 - Clean the window sash and frame before installing the new tilt latch to ensure proper functionality.

-- If you experience difficulties finding a replacement tilt latch, consider contacting us for assistance.
+- If you experience difficulties finding or installing a replacement tilt latch, consider contacting us for assistance!
+Our experts are here to help you.

 - If you lack the necessary tools or are uncomfortable working with windows, consider hiring a professional to replace the tilt latches.